National Library of Malaysia: ASEAN Collection

 ASEAN (Association of Southeast Asian Nations) Collection consists of a collection of countries in Southeast Asia, which are the members of ASEAN including Malaysia, Singapore, Indonesia, Thailand, Philippines, Cambodia, Laos, Myanmar, Brunei Darussalam and Vietnam.
 This collection covers various fields and things of ASEAN country such as social, cultural, economic, political and national heritage building.
-This collection is located at the Centre Block on Level 4 of National Library of Malaysia Building.
+This collection is located at the Centre Block on Level 3 of National Library of Malaysia Building.

 Harvard Collection

 Materials in this collection consist of books, serial publications and media resources.
 This collection covers materials published by Harvard University Press, Harvard Business School and Harvard Business Publishing.
-This Harvard Collection is located on Level 4 of the PNM Building.
+This Harvard Collection is located on Level 3 of the PNM Building.

 United Nations Collection

 National Library of Malaysia is the depository centre for United Nation publications since 1976.
-Its agencies such as United Nations Educational, Scientific and Cultural Organization (UNESCO), Food and Agriculture Organization of the United Nations (FAO), United Nations Children´s Fund (UNICEF) and others.
+Its agencies such as United Nations Educational, Scientific and Cultural Organization (UNESCO), Food and Agriculture Organization of the United Nations (FAO), United Nations Children's Fund (UNICEF) and others.
 This collection consists of books, serial publications, proceedings, prospectus, news bulletins and brochures.
 In February 2011, NLM was appointed to be the depository centre for United Nation.
-Special Collections of United Nations Organization can be referred to at Level 4 of Anjung Bestari.
+Special Collections of United Nations Organization can be referred to at Level 3 of Anjung Bestari.

 Building

 The building design and concept reflecting Malaysian identity that symbolises intellectual achievement plus inspiration from the national's rich cultural heritage.
 The concept of the mind lends its touch in the architecture of the interior.
 The design is based on the concept of the traditional Malay headgear the tengkolok which is a symbol of intellectual pride and respect in Malaysian culture.
 The tiles on the roof are also unique containing patterns inspired by the Kain Songket (traditional hand woven cloth).

+The National Library of Malaysia moved to the building in February 1993 after many years at Jalan Raja Laut.

 The architectural firm responsible for the design of the National Library of Malaysia's building at Jalan Tun Razak, Kuala Lumpur is Kumpulan Akitek.